openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

-From time-to-time, a task force may be required to complete certain project-wide responsibilities like developing repository standards, and tools for measuring compliance to those standards.
+From time-to-time, a task force may be required to complete certain project-wide responsibilities like developing repository standards, as well as tools for measuring compliance to those standards.

 Becoming a Maintainer
 ---------------------